 You can do it manually with the help of Google’s KeyWord Planner.
 Wide-ranging topics require the use of automated services but it’s not that simple.
 Automated means of building semantics don’t always work perfectly, so it is going to require a lot of man hours later.

 Or you can delegate this task to an agency or freelancer.

 The combination of features that improve indexing, insure your visibility through target requests and keep indexing errors at bay.
 Here are the most important technical factors:

-- if metadata on pages and in categories can be independently edited;
+- if meta descriptions and title tags on pages and in categories can be independently edited;

 - Server settings: www/non-www pages and redirections from any old versions.